teamplify/teamplify-runner/README.md

 $ teamplify restore <path-to-a-backup-file>
 ```

-Please note that the commands above will work with the built-in database only.
+Please note that the commands above will work with only a built-in database.
 If you're running Teamplify with an external database, you'll need to use other
 tools for backups or restores that connect to that database directly.